ezsystems/commerce-documentation/docs/guide/login_and_registration/forgot_change_password.md

-# Forgot / Change password
+# Forgot / change password

-## Goal

-This functionality allows customer to set new password.
-There are 2 different scenarios which are described below.

 ## Forgot password

-If the customer does not remember the old password and cannot login to the shop, he can use the forgot password page.
+If the customer does not remember the old password and cannot log in to the shop, they can use the forgot password page.

 ![](../img/login_1.png)

-#### Workflow
+### Workflow

-1. The customer needs to provide the login or email address to which the link for password-resetting will be sent.
+1. The customer needs to provide the login or email address that should receive the link for password resetting.
-Additionally, if the shop expects the customer number as login-name, the customer can specify the customer number - it will search through the users inside the customer center.
+Additionally, if the shop expects the customer number as login, the customer can specify the customer number.
+The shop then searches through the users inside the Customer Center.
-2. If the user exists, an email with an unique URL will be sent.
+2. If the user exists, they receive an email with a unique URL.
 It includes the correct token.
-3. When clicked, the user is redirected to a page where he can reset the password.
+3. When clicked, the user is redirected to a page where they can reset the password.

 !!! caution

-    Only if the token is provided and user is anonymous (i.e. the browser has no logged-in session), he will be able to change password.
+    The user is able to change the password only if the token is provided and the user is anonymous (the browser has no logged-in session).

-#### Implementation
+### Implementation

 Route: